DavidAnson/markdownlint/doc/Rules.md

 To use a different property name in front matter, specify the text of a regular expression via the `front_matter_title` parameter.
 To disable the use of front matter by this rule, specify `""` for `front_matter_title`.

+Rationale: A top level heading is an h1 on the first line of the file, and serves as the title for the document.
+If this convention is in use, then there can not be more than one title for the document, and the entire document should be contained within this heading.

 <a name="md026"></a>